Betta fish thrive in environments with plants. It refreshes the look of the tank and gives the fish somewhere to hide, play, and relax.

 It prefers lots of nitrates and stagnates water because of its delicate structure.
 The leftover food and fish droppings are the perfect fertilizer for this plant.

-The 5 Best Fake Plants for Betta Fish
+The 5 Best Fake Plants For Your Betta Fish Tanks

 There are a few reasons you might want to add fake plants to your aquarium.
 They will last forever and can be a way to save time and resources on beautifying your aquarium.